Every step counts.

 At Softway, our calling is to bring humanity back to the workplace.
 We're here to confidently say that getting started in culture diversity and inclusion doesn't need to be complicated.
 You can begin implementing diverse and inclusive practices by the time you finish this article.
 You don't need a team formally stood up, policy changes in place, or a rigid "checklist" to meet a "quota."

 Our company started our D&I efforts without even calling it D&I, or even realizing that we were addressing D&I at the time.
-We still don't have a formal diversity and inclusion strategy, even though we offer D&I services to our clients.
+Now, by offering unique and compelling digital D&I tools for companies of all sizes, we've seen the impact that a solid focus on Inclusion can have in any workplace.
 We've worked hard to make the very fabric of our business—our foundational culture as a company—that of love.

 No, seriously.
 Love IS our business strategy.
-Or rather, love guides every part of our business—including building a culture that thrives on inclusion and equity.
+And you can't say you 'love' someone if you don't include them, right?
+Love guides and underpins every facet of our business—including building a culture that thrives on inclusion, equity, and belonging.